 - Ensure that current investments in public R&D and innovation are reoriented to deliver benefits for nature and climate, in addition food and nutrition security and improved livelihoods.

 - Invest in technology transfer, agricultural extension and training including pilots and demonstrations to test, solve problems and encourage adoption; whilst ensuring equitable access to information, technologies and tools for sustainable production and bringing those to scale

 - Invest in nature-based solutions for infrastructure to support sustainable use of resources e.g., land and water management, and provision of ecosystems services (including climate mitigation and adaptation)

 - Invest in agriculture research, extension and advisory systems to develop national human resource capacity for R&D and innovation.

 - Develop, foster and/or implement more inclusive agriculture and food systems transition strategies and incorporate these into national strategies including, Nationally Determined Contributions, national biodiversity strategies (NBSAPs to the CBD), action plans to deliver the Sustainable Development Goals, inter alia:

-- Develop and/or agree, publicise and monitor standards, based on science, for low emission, sustainable production and set targetsg. for lowering emissions and reducing degradation\restoring land;
+- Develop and/or agree, publicise and monitor standards, based on science, for low emission, sustainable production and set targets. for lowering emissions and reducing degradation\restoring land.

 - Utilise existing international processes and platforms to promote dialogue and peer-to-peer learning between countries, and with other stakeholders, to promote evidence and experience sharing, collaboration and innovation.